PennyLaneAI/pennylane/doc/development/deprecations.rst

     transformed_circuit = qml.metric_tensor(circuit, approx="block-diag")

   - Deprecated in v0.33
   - Removed in v0.35

+* ``Observable.return_type`` has been removed.
+Instead, you should inspect the type of the surrounding measurement process.

+  - Deprecated in v0.34
+  - Removed in v0.35

 * Specifying ``control_values`` passed to ``qml.ctrl`` as a string is no longer supported.